chiangyaw/pc-cspm-training/B03-IdentityRisks.md

     * What are the severity of these alerts?

 Prisma Cloud is able to calculate net effective permissions for specific users or machines in your cloud accounts.
 With this information, Prisma Cloud is also able to provide information on permission usage and recommendation on least privilege access, which ultimate reduce identity risks in your cloud environment.

+Once you are done reviewing the identity risks, you can continue to the next section [here](/B04-IaCSecurity.md).